lostpebble/pullstate/docs/async-post-action-hook.md

 ```tsx
 { args, result, stores, context }
 ```

+> As per all Async Action things, `stores` here is only available as an option if you are making use of `<PullstateProvider>` in your app (server-side rendering).

 * `args` are the arguments for this run of the Async Action
 * `result` is the result of the run